Sustainable Solutions

 * Water Resource Management: Concern for substantial water demands, particularly in a region where water scarcity is a pressing issue.
 Fear of depleting local aquifers and negatively impacting the Taos Valley watershed.

-Solution: Water resource management in the Pangea Community Development focuses on sustainability and collaboration with Taos Pueblo.
-The primary water source is rainwater harvesting systems, supplemented by water from the Pueblo for regular use.
+Solution: Water resource management in the Pangea Community focuses on sustainability and regenerative design where we put much more water into the ground than what is taken out.
+The primary water source is rainwater harvesting systems, supplemented by well backup water for regular use.
 Fewer than three wells are planned within the development for emergency purposes only, minimizing groundwater extraction and ensuring a resilient, environmentally friendly approach to water use.
+For every 20 gallons taken out of the ground, we expect to put 80 gallons back in through regenerative systems.

-Solution: Wastewater management in the Pangea Community Development uses greywater planters septic systems and blackwater botanical planters to treat waste water sustainably.
-Treated ‘clean greywater’ is reused for irrigation and non-potable needs, creating a closed-loop and regenerative system that conserves resources and minimizes environmental impact.
+Solution: Wastewater management in the Pangea Community uses greywater planters septic systems and blackwater botanical planters to treat waste water sustainably.
+Treated ‘clean greywater’ is reused for irrigation in regenerative micro-farms and non-potable needs, creating a closed-loop and regenerative system that conserves resources and minimizes environmental impact.